How Long Does a Smoke Alarm Last?

 For all smoke alarm installations, be sure you follow the manufacturer’s instructions because there are differences between the various brands.
 If you are uncomfortable standing on a ladder, ask a relative or friend for help.
 Also, some fire departments will install a smoke alarm in your home for you.

-If you have questions about smoke alarms or their installation, give us a call at 317-271-1099.
+If you have questions about smoke alarms or their installation, give us a call at (317) 659-6899.
 We’ll be glad to advise you.
-If you want more detailed information about smoke alarms, you can get it at this web page provided by the US Fire Administration.
+If you want more detailed information about smoke alarms, you can get it on this web page provided by the US Fire Administration.